ujamjar/hardcaml-riscv/altera/de0nano_test/README.md

 ## Using signaltap

-To work with signaltap you must also program the FPGA device using signaltap.
-Once programmed you can run `system-console` and wait on triggers in signaltap as normal.
+To work with `signaltap` you must also program the FPGA device using `signaltap`.
+Once programmed you can run `system-console` and wait on triggers in `signaltap` as normal.

 ## Without signaltap

-You can use the general Altera FPGA prgramming tool.
+You can use the general Altera FPGA prgramming tool (or program the design into flash).